Traversio

 • no UDP associate path

-• this is a closure-scoped Apple 26+ helper
+• this is a closure-scoped helper at the package floor declared in Package.swift

 Local client failures are isolated per connection: